mcooper/vs-barcode/README.md

 For example:
 `python barcode_gen.py Rwanda 55 FFS`

-This will create a PDF in your directory with all of the barcodes, designed for use in the field.
+This will create a PDF in your directory with barcodes ready to be printed.